JDOsborne1/db_to_d2/readme.md

 ### Grouped Tables

 As part of diagramming a large database, you may want to introduce some manual groupings of tables.
 This is supported by the application, and can be done by adding the groups into a .json file and pointing the application at it's path using the variable `TABLE_GROUPS_PATH`.
 An example of this can be found in `example_table_groups.json` in the `cmd/` directory.
+Both relative and absolute paths are supported.

 This can be of special use when refactoring a database, as you can group tables together which are related, and the diagram will then illustrate the way that your logical groups remain interconnected.